javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 1. **Envers** is the Hibernate plugin.
    It has good integration with Hibernate but you can use it only with traditional SQL databases.
-   If you chose NoSQL database or SQL but with other persistence framework like [JOOQ](https://www.jooq.org/) &mdash; Envers is not an option.
+   If you chose NoSQL database or SQL but with another persistence framework like [JOOQ](https://www.jooq.org/) &mdash; Envers is not an option.

    On the contrary, **JaVers** can be used with any kind of database and any kind of